-From 2019, deposit bins bearing the Citizen Blue and Coca-Cola logos will be placed in key venues and festivals.
+From 2019, deposit bins bearing the Citizen Blue and Coca-Cola logos will be placed in key venues.

 Drink containers collected via the bins are processed through the NSW Return and Earn scheme.
 The 10c refund per bottle and can are then donated to charities and community groups.

 Christine Black reflected on the potential of the partnership to help Coca-Cola achieve its global commitment.